lustre-labs/lustre/pages/guide/04-spa-deployments.md

 4. Add a new `CLOUDFLARE_API_TOKEN` secret based on:
    - Go to "My Profile" from the top right dropdown menu.
    - Navigate to the "API Tokens" section.
-   - Create a new custom API token with the `Cloudflare Pages`: `Edit` permission.
+   - Create a new custom API token with the `Cloudflare Pages: Edit` permission.
    - Copy the API token and paste it as the secret value.

 #### Create a GitHub Actions Workflow